Multiple Random Walks on Graphs: Mixing Few to Cover Many: Introduction

 \end{itemize} For now, we omit details such as the definition of the partial mixing time $t_{\mathsf{mix}}^{(\tilde{k},k)} $ as well as some $\min$-$\max$ characterisations that serve as lower bounds (these can be found in Section~\ref{Sec:partialmixing}).
 Intuitively these characterisations suggest that for any number of walks $k$, there is an ``optimal'' choice of $\tilde{k}$ so that one first waits until $\tilde{k}$ out of the $k$ walks are mixed, and then considers only these $\tilde{k}$ stationary walks when covering the remainder of the graph.

-This argument involving mixing only some walks extends and generalises previous results that involve mixing all (or at least a constant portion) of the $k$ walks~\cite{Multi,ER09,ElsSau}.
+This argument involving mixing only some walks extends and generalises prior results that involve mixing all (or at least a constant portion) of the $k$ walks~\cite{Multi,ER09,ElsSau}.
 Previous approaches only imply a linear speed-up as long as the lengths of the walks are not shorter than the mixing time of a \emph{single} random walk.
 In contrast, our characterisation may still yield tight bounds on the cover time for random walks that are much shorter than the mixing time.

 In Section~\ref{fundamental} we demonstrate how our insights can be used on several well-known graph classes.
 As a first step, we determine their stationary cover times; this is based on our bounds from Section~\ref{ReturnSec}.
 Secondly, we derive lower and upper bounds on the partial mixing times.
-Finally, with the stationary cover times and partial mixing times at hand, we can apply the characterisations from Section~\ref{Sec:partialmixing} to infer lower and upper bounds on the worst case stationary times.
-For some of those graphs the worst case cover times were already known before, while for, e.g., binary trees and preferential attachment graphs, our bounds are new.
+Finally, with the stationary cover times and partial mixing times at hand, we can apply the characterisations from Section~\ref{Sec:partialmixing} to infer lower and upper bounds on the worst-case stationary times.
+For some of those graphs the worst-case cover times were already known before, while for, e.g., binary trees and preferential attachment graphs, our bounds are new.

-\begin{itemize} \item For the graph families of binary trees, cycles, $d$-dim. tori ($d=2$ and $d\geq3 $), hypercube, clique, and (possibly non-regular) expanders we determine the cover time up to constants, for both worst-case and stationary start vertices (see Table \ref{tbl:results} for the quantitative results). \end{itemize} We believe that this new methodology constitutes some progress towards the open question of Alon et al.~\cite{Multi} about a characterisation of worst-case cover times.
+\begin{itemize} \item For the graph families of binary trees, cycles, $d$-dim. tori ($d=2$ and $d\geq3 $), hypercubes, cliques, and (possibly non-regular) expanders we determine the cover time up to constants, for both worst-case and stationary start vertices (see Table \ref{tbl:results} for the quantitative results). \end{itemize} We believe that this new methodology constitutes some progress towards the open question of Alon, Avin, Kouck\'y, Kozma, Lotker, \& Tuttle~\cite{Multi} concerning a characterisation of worst-case cover times.